 \section{Abstract}

-CeAlGe, a proposed type-II Weyl semimetal, orders antiferromagnetically below 5~K. Both a spin-flop and a spin-flip transitions to less than 1~$\mu_B$/Ce are observed at 2~K below 30~kOe in the $M(H)$ (\textbf{H}$\|$\textbf{a} and \textbf{b}) and 4.3~kOe (\textbf{H}$\|$ $\langle110\rangle$) data, respectively, indicating a four-fold symmetry of the $M(H)$ along the principal directions in the tetragonal \textit{ab}-plane with $\langle110\rangle$ set of easy directions.
-However, anomalously robust and complex two-fold symmetry is observed in the angular dependence of resistivity and magnetic torque data in the magnetically ordered state once the field is swept in the \textit{ab} -plane.
-This two-fold symmetry is independent of temperature- and field-hystereses and suggests a magnetic phase transition that separates two different magnetic structures in the \textit{ab}-plane.
-The boundary of this magnetic phase transition can be tuned by different growth conditions.
+CeAlGe, a proposed type-II Weyl semimetal, orders antiferromagnetically below 5~K. At 2~K, spin-flop and spin-flip transitions to less than 1~$\mu_B$/Ce are observed in the $M(H)$ data below 30~kOe, \textbf{H}$\|$\textbf{a} and \textbf{b}, and 4.3~kOe,\textbf{H}$\|$ $\langle110\rangle$, respectively, indicating a fourfold symmetry of the $M(H)$ data along the principal directions in the tetragonal \textit{ab} plane with $\langle110\rangle$ set of easy directions.
+However, anomalously robust and complex twofold symmetry is observed in the angular dependence of resistivity and magnetic torque data in the magnetically ordered state once the field is swept in the \textit{ab} plane.
+This twofold symmetry is independent of temperature and field hystereses and suggests a magnetic phase transition that separates two different magnetic structures in the \textit{ab} plane.
+The boundary of this magnetic phase transition and possibly the type of the low-field magnetic structure can be tuned by an Al deficiency.